code-game-project/website/docs/quick-start/number-guessing.md

   </TabItem>
 </Tabs>

-The only missing part now is the code which receives the response of the server and tries the next number in case the current one is too low.
+The only thing missing now is the logic which selects the next number try depending on the response of the server.

 ### Listening for events